Steroid and Hormone Abuse

 Linn Goldberg, MD

 Hormone abuse by adults and children is a serious concern.
 Recent studies show that 4.2% of all high school males and 2.9% of high school females report having taken anabolic steroids without a doctor’s prescription.
 Anabolic steroids are related to testosterone, the major male hormone.
 Abuse of this hormone can lead to physical and psychological side effects.
-These problems include breast development among men, and facial hair growth, menstrual problems and a deepened voice in women.
+These problems include breast development and hair loss among men, and facial hair growth, menstrual problems and a deepened voice in women.
 The possible long-term health effects can be serious: liver tumors, abnormal cholesterol levels and heart disease, and stunted height among adolescents.
 High doses have been related to irritable and aggressive behavior.

 Hormones are substances produced by glands (or organs) that regulate bodily functions and behavior.
 Steroid hormones are one type that are chemically similar to each other, but may have different biological functions.
 For example, the adrenal glands produce an anti-inflammatory steroid similar to cortisone.
 These steroids may be prescribed to treat asthma, rashes, and various kinds of swelling or inflammation.

 Another kind of steroid is called an anabolic steroid.
 The term anabolic means building up of a bodily substance, like building bone or muscle.
 Anabolic steroids given by injection, pill, creams or gels are laboratory forms related to testosterone, which is produced in the testes of men and in the adrenal glands in both men and women.
 These chemicals are recognized for their effects on building muscle.
 They are only available by a doctor’s prescription.

 Approved Anabloic Steroid Uses